 So, unless you’re allergic to soy, you can eat any non-GMO, organic, fermented soy product and not worry about any health risks.
 That statement is pretty much agreed upon by all sides of the controversy.
 The enzymes and probiotics from fermented soy make foods like miso a superfood.

 Okay, but what about soy products that have not been fermented?
 Are they helpful or harmful?
 Soy contains phytoestrogen.
 It actually acts naturally to either compete with our own estrogens or enhance them, both in a healthy way.
 How can it do both?
 It turns out that we have two types of estrogen receptors in our bodies, alpha and beta (1).

 Drug estrogens cannot selectively bind with alpha or beta like soy phytoestrogens can, so they cause health risks that soy does not.
 For example, estrogen pills negatively impact the liver and the uterus, because those organs are aided by alpha receptors.
 Soy actually protects the liver and uterus and also improves menopausal symptoms (1).

 Now, bones have beta estrogen receptors.
 Guess what?
 Soy protects bones as well by increasing bone mineral density.
 It even prevents bone loss over time.
 It does this better than progesterone cream, one study shows.
 In fact, one serving of soy per day significantly lowers the risk of bone fracture.
 That’s just 5-7 grams of soy protein or one cup of soy milk.
 However, I would recommend a whole, soy food instead, preferably fermented (1).

 Soy milk often contains refined sugar, carrageenan, and other harmful thickeners.
 I prefer nut milk that is unsweetened and carrageenan-free.
 Even better, make your own raw nut milk.
-Joann will show you how to do that in another recipe blog.
+Watch my video on how to make almond milk.
 Let me know in the comments what your favorite plant-based milk is.